mgstigler/Alexa/IceCream/README.md

 Not long ago, smart assistants were thought of as fun, gimicky devices used to tell jokes and check the weather.
 Since the increasing availability of developer kits and tools, these devices have grown in their capabilities and are supporting many more useful and powerful applications from banking support to smart home communication to integrated applications with mobile.
 Alexa is one of the most popular smart assistants and offers over 25,000 skills to help make tasks simpler and engaging for users.
 With this rise in natural language processing, it becomes increasingly more necessary for developers to know how to create and publish Alexa skills.

-In this tutorial, we are going to cover the basics of getting started with Alexa development and will create a simple skill that will recite available ice cream flavors.
+In this tutorial, we are going to cover the basics of getting started with Alexa development and will create a simple skill that will recite available ice cream flavors for an ice cream truck.

 Key Terms
 ---------